Coasteering Feasibility Mapping

 Coasteering feasibility map example

 GIS map presenting the coasteering feasibility evaluation data, with colours denoting different feasibility outcomes

-The project involves data collection of sensitive features that may be impacted upon by the activity.
-GIS layers and data have been collated on species such as Peregrine, Chough, Seals, Sensitive Biotopes, Geological features, Conservation designations and Wildness.
-These have been overlain on maps (see image below) with expert advice provided from project partners including CCW, The National Trust, The National Park Authority and SAC officers.
+The project involved data collection of sensitive features that may be impacted upon by the activity.
+GIS layers and data were been collated on species such as Peregrine, Chough, Seals, Sensitive Biotopes, Geological features, Conservation designations and Wildness.
+These have been overlain on maps (see image above) with expert advice provided from project partners including NRW, The National Trust, The National Park Authority and SAC officers.

 The process has been fed back to the Pembrokeshire Outdoor Charter Group where it is hoped voluntary agreements will be reached on suitable and non suitable areas for commercial coasteering development.
-A password protected coasteering GIS layer showing where these areas are will be displayed on the projects GIS mapping system.
-This will also provide activity centres with the ability to comment on suggested areas as we take a partnership approach to voluntary agreements in the sustainable development of coasteering in Pembrokeshire.
+A password protected coasteering GIS layer showing where these areas are on the projects GIS mapping system.
+This provides activity centres with the ability to comment on suggested areas as we take a partnership approach to voluntary agreements in the sustainable development of coasteering in Pembrokeshire.